assumptionsofphysics/assumptionsofphysics.github.io/_problems/018-LiouvilleInVelocity.md

 Given that $p(x,v)$ will depend on the Hamiltonian, the expression may include a reference to the Hamiltonian (or the Lagrangian).

-*Physical significance.* Liouville theorem in physical terms means conservation of number of states during time evolution.
-Position and conjugate momentum provide the best variable to keep that count as the area using those units provide a direct count of states.
-However, conjugate momentum is not a directly measured quantity, as opposed to kinematic momentum
+*Physical significance.* The Liouville theorem in physical terms means conservation of the number of states during time evolution.
+Position and conjugate momentum provide the best variables to keep that count, as the area using those units provides a direct count of states.
+However, conjugate momentum is not a directly measured quantity, as opposed to kinematic momentum.

 Position and velocity (or position and kinematic momentum) provide a pair of variables that are measurable and therefore provide a better connection to the physics.
 However, they are not canonical and therefore the area they identify is not directly the count of states.
-It would be interesting to understand what is the expression of the theorem (and of the state count) in terms of these non canonical but more physical variables.
+It would be interesting to understand the expression of the theorem (and of the state count) in terms of these non-canonical but more physical variables.